mbogosian/balanced-hangman/README.md

   similar to account creation, but for an existing account.
 Credentials *can* be provided.
 However, if credentials are *not* provided, **this will blindly overwrite whatever password exists for that account**!
-This means that as long as one has an account’s e-mail address, one can hijack it by overwriting the password, and then using the account as one’s own (at least until the owner of the account figures it out and does the same thing to hijack it back).
+This means that as long as you know the account’s e-mail address, you can hijack it by overwriting the password, and then you can use it as your own (at least until the owner of the account figures it out and does the same thing to hijack it back).

 - I have not discovered a way to delete an account once it is created.